Loventia/PoisedTask/README.md

 # PoisedTask

 a Java program that will meet part of the client’s specifications.
-You don’t have to meet all the client’s specifications at this stage.
-This Capstone project will be your first deliverable for Poised.
-You will build upon this program in later Capstone projects.
+You don’t have to meet all the client’s specifications.
 For this program, you
 should:
 * Create a class that will be used to create a project object.
 *  Create a class that will be used to create person (e.g. architect,